apernet/iptables-mod-randmap/README.md

 ```

-All above options can be omitted to leave corresponding attributes unchanged in
+All options can be omitted to leave corresponding attributes unchanged in
 IP packets.

 ## Example & Intended Use

-For example, you have the following 2 nodes act as server and client.
+For example, if you have the following 2 hosts act as server and client.

 + Server
   + Address: fc00:2070::2/128
-  + Prefix: fc00:3002::/64
+  + Routed Prefix: fc00:3002::/64

 + Client
   + Address: fc00:2070::1/128

-Set the following ip6tables rules on server node:
+Set the following ip6tables rules on the server:

 ```
 ip6tables -t mangle -A PREROUTING -d fc00:3002::/64 -j RANDMAP --dst-pfx fc00:2070::2/128 --dport 80:80
 ip6tables -t mangle -A OUTPUT -s fc00:2070::2 -p tcp --sport 80 -j RANDMAP --src-pfx fc00:3002::/64 --sport 0:65535
 ```

-And set the following ip6tables rules on client node:
+And set the following ip6tables rules on the client:

 ```
 ip6tables -t mangle -A OUTPUT -d fc00:2070::2 -p tcp --dport 80 -j RANDMAP --dst-pfx fc00:3002::/64 --dport 0:65535 ip6tables -t mangle -A PREROUTING -s fc00:3002::/64 -j RANDMAP --src-pfx fc00:2070::2/128 --sport 80:80
 ```

-Assuming you have an HTTP server on the server node, listening on :80.
+Assume a HTTP server is listening port 80 on the server.

-On the client node, execute the following curl command:
+If we visit the HTTP server on the client:

 ```
 curl http://[fc00:2070::2]